coohom/cloud-docs/src/dsl.md

 ### `ImageHandler` class

 `image_handler` object is an instance of class `ImageHandler`.
 This class contains severl image-related operations which we will introduce in [Noise Simulation](dsl/pixel_process/noise.md).

+### ECS-D
+Since our system supports customization to the scene, the user should easily access the scene with a suitable 3D scene representation.
+Thus, we employ the Entity Component System (ECS) architecture to represent and organize the 3D scene in our system.
+Additionally, to facilitate the randomness of scene synthesis, we integrate random distributions into the original ECS architecture, ie, attaching a distribution to depict each component.
+The newly proposed architecture is named as ECS-D, where D denotes distributions on components.